 Click on OK to save the changes and exit.

 That’s it.
 Now, simply restart your computer for the changes to be effective.
-You can now view the program Unicode in your preferred language in Windows 10.
+You can now view the program Unicode in your preferred language in Windows 10 OR Windows 11.